Esri/geoai-retail/docs/docs/index_ck.md

 The available machine learning and deep learning technologies available in Python is staggering.
 Fortunately, a large number of them are available simply as installable pip or conda packages.
 A very large part of reproducibility is being able to reproduce the environment.

-GeoAI-Retail facilitates this process by streamlining the process of creating a full functioning new Conda environment for a new project.
+GeoAI-Cookiecutter facilitates this process by streamlining the process of creating a full functioning new Conda environment for a new project.
 To create a project preflighted with a few useful packages, simply ensure you are in the root of the project and type the following into the command line.

 ```bash
 > make env